Download the technical notes on Bachem products.

 Care and Handling of Amyloid Peptides

 Bachem offers a broad range of amyloid peptides.
 Some of these peptides are notorious for their propensity to form scarcely soluble aggregates, which makes reconstitution difficult.
 As to help our customers, we have compiled a selection of literature references containing protocols for dissolving the peptides.
-We hope you will find some information, which could be helpful for your experimental work with our peptides.
+This technical note contains information which could be helpful for your experimental work with our peptides.

 Care and Handling of Peptides